Vyral/base-template/_posts/2018-10-18-what-will-the-future-hold-for-our-real-estate-market.md

 With all this in mind, you may be wondering what we can expect from the coming year.

-In terms of appreciation, forecasts predict that we’ll see an average national growth of 4.7%, and an average growth in Pennsylvania of 5.5% between August of this year and August 2019.
+In terms of appreciation, forecasts predict that we’ll see an average national growth of 4.7% and an average growth in Pennsylvania of 5.5% between August of this year and August 2019.

-And, as we’ve already mentioned, interest rates will continue to rise as we move into next year.
+As we’ve already mentioned, interest rates will continue to rise as we move into next year.
 The bottom line is this: **Buyers and sellers alike should make their move as soon as possible.**

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.